-Before you even take your four wheel drive off the bitumen, you should have a basic 4wd Recovery Kit.
+Before you even take your 4WD off the bitumen, you should have a basic 4WD Recovery Kit.
 Along with this, you need to know how to use it safely.
 Even the best recovery gear in the hands of someone with limited experience is going to be dangerous!

-In most cases, a bit of common sense and a few simple items from the 4wd Recovery Kit will have you out and rolling again in no time.
+In most cases, a bit of common sense and a few simple items from the 4WD Recovery Kit will have you out and rolling again in no time.
 Tyre pressures are just one of the many things that make a massive difference to your recovery.
-Make sure you

-The basic 4wd Recovery Kit
+A basic 4WD Recovery Kit

-I’ve made a list of the 4wd Recovery Kit that everyone should carry around.
-This will vary depending on what you do, but it is worth having everything below (but you don’t need the ‘Optional 4wd Recovery Gear’ unless your situation requires it).
+I’ve made a list of the 4WD Recovery Kit that everyone should carry around.
+This will vary depending on what you do, but it is worth having everything below (but you don’t need the ‘Optional 4WD Recovery Gear’ unless your situation requires it).

 Long Handled Shovel

 You want one with a long handle so you can reach under the vehicle, but even a little one is better than nothing.
 A shovel is very handy for digging around the wheels and chassis if you get bogged.
 By removing even a little bit of the sand/mud/snow from under your vehicle the recovery will be a lot easier.

 Tyre Pressure Gauge

 People who go four wheel driving without a good tyre gauge are asking for trouble.
 Running the right pressures in your tyres when four wheel driving is the best way to prevent a recovery in the first place.
 You need to know what pressures are being run so you can adjust them accordingly, and ensure that your vehicle isn’t working harder than necessary.

 When you have finished four wheel driving you need to pump your tyres back up for driving on the bitumen.
 Even 5 minutes driving on the road with low pressures can damage your tyres.

 Make sure that you check them over before using them too, as they do tend to come to the end of their lives if you are using them regularly.
 A snatch strap is one of the fastest and safest ways to get a vehicle unstuck.
-In most situations I will go for a snatch strap over a winch, purely because of how much faster they are to use.
+In many situations I will go for a snatch strap over a winch, purely because of how much faster they are to use.

 It’s important to carry a few shackles with you.
 If your recovery points are just lifting eyes then you will need them anyway, but they are useful for hooking onto other vehicles, joining snatch straps (if you HAVE to; you are better off looping the two straps together) and for equalizer straps.

 Rated Recovery Points

-Knowledge of how to use the 4wd Recovery gear
+Knowledge of how to use the 4WD Recovery gear

 There is plenty of stress on various components when recovering, and doing it incorrectly is asking for someone to get hurt.
-Do a 4wd training course if you have to, or learn from someone who knows what they are doing.
+Do a 4WD training course if you have to, or learn from someone who knows what they are doing.
 People who recover off their tow balls do NOT know what they are doing!

-Optional 4wd Recovery Gear
+Optional 4WD Recovery Gear

 If you are a regular four wheel driver, I would also recommend some of the below products.
 Of course, if you are travelling with only one vehicle it is vital that you can get yourself unstuck every time, without waiting for another car to come past.

 I’ve always been a big fan of Maxtrax, especially when travelling alone.
 These are literally the simplest way to get a four wheel drive unstuck (not to mention the safest).
 You just dig a bit of the material out of the way of your tyres, lay them down and slowly drive onto them and out.
-They work brilliantly in sand and mud, and many people also use them in snow.
-Have a look at the post I wrote about Maxtrax to find out more.

 Winch and accessories